Skip to main content

 Unlock Platform Benchmarks

-Cap rate is the lingua franca of real estate investing.
+Think of it as the return you would get if you bought the property with all cash — it still ignores appreciation and tax benefits.
 It lets you compare properties of different sizes, locations, and price points on an apples-to-apples basis.
 Higher cap rates mean higher relative income but often come with higher risk.
-Most residential investors target 5-10% cap rates.
+Most residential investors target 5–10% cap rates.

 Detailed Explanation